Ten Years Later

 Chris now calls me Ken 2.0, and it’s a mostly positive assessment of the changes in my personality and behavior since my crash and recovery.
 Because she doesn’t live in my head, she notices changes in my behavior most—a few examples:

-- The first thing she noticed was that I set boundaries.
+- The first thing she noticed was the boundaries.
 If I felt she was being unfair or mistreating me, I’d tell her, and I wouldn’t let her blame me for things that weren’t my fault.
 I tried not to to be unfair myself, but I called out behavior that made me say, “ouch”.

 - I stopped apologizing for asking her to do things for me.
 I used to cringe when I asked her to scratch my back (my all-time favorite form of affection) because I had been conditioned to expect an annoyed response.
 Now I just ask, and if she can’t or doesn’t have enough energy, that’s fine.